kaizen123/Unsupervised-learning-techniques-for-color-image-segmentation/README.md

-Implemented K-means algorithm using MATLAB and also usiing python.
+Implemented K-means algorithm using MATLAB and also using python.